Disc Bulge / Disc Injury / Sciatica

 How does the disc come in contact with the nerve?

-What can create pressure on a vertebral disc?
+What causes pressure on a vertebral disc?

 - Heavy lifting (irrespective of lifting posture)